NiLuJe/FBInk/README.md

 # How do I install this?

-Right now, you don't.
-It's mostly aimed at developpers.
+There's a discussion thread open [over here](https://www.mobileread.com/forums/showthread.php?t=299110) on MobileRead, where you'll happen to find standalone binaries.
-While I'll probably end up distributing binaries somewhere on MobileRead, it probably won't be neatly packaged for end-users, the target audience *is* developpers.
+It's purposefully lacking in detailed instructions, because the target audience is mainly developpers and tinkerers.
+Think of this as a safety precaution ;).

-For example, it's being used in [KFMon](https://github.com/NiLuJe/kfmon) to provide visual feedback.
+As an example of usage in the wild, see [KFMon](https://github.com/NiLuJe/kfmon), where I'm using it to provide visual feedback.

 # How can I tinker with it?